Tesserium/clera/README.md

 Blows up your terminal if you mistype `clear`, but C++ version plus automatic adjustment according to the terminal size, also with more frames.
 Credit goes to [this repo](https://github.com/kz6fittycent/clera/tree/master).

 ## Installing
+For most linux distros, use the following command:
 ```
 curl https://github.com/code2828/clera_cpp/install.sh | sh
 ```